Come Up Smiling: Production

+Casting

 The romantic leads were played by Cinesound regular Shirley Ann Richards and John Fleeting.
 Fleeting had previously appeared in Gone to the Dogs (1939).
 Singing star Jean Hatton appeared in her second movie, after Mr. Chedworth Steps Out (1938).
+Filmink argued the love story "goes nowhere without any conflict; indeed, Richards and Fleeting could be cut out of the film entirely without any impact on the story."

-The film was the first starring future Australian filmstar Chips Rafferty (as an uncredited extra).
+The film is known as the first featuring future Australian filmstar Chips Rafferty (as an uncredited extra).
+Ken G. Hall insists he cast Rafferty in Dad Rudd MP and used him afterwards in reshoots he did on Come Up Smiling (see below).
+However Raffety says he was cast in this film first as a "hayseed" through the assistant casting director.

 Shooting

+Filming began in late June 1939.

 The movie was mostly shot at Cinesound's Bondi studios, with carnival scenes filmed at the Sydney Showground.
 An estimated 16,000 extras were used.

-During filming, Jean Hatton was injured falling down two flights of stairs but managed to recover.
+A week into filming, Jean Hatton was injured falling down two flights of stairs but managed to recover.

+The fight scene reportedly took ten nights to film with audiences of one thousand a night.

-Adolph Zukor of Paramount visited the set during filming.
+Adolph Zukor of Paramount visited the set during filming in August.
 He had seen Dad and Dave Come to Town on the boat out to Australia and was so impressed by its quality that he asked to visit Cinesound.
 Zukor watched Hall direct a sequence of Come Up Smiling and told reporters, "I watched that director at work and he certainly seems to be fully conversant with film technique.
 I've been pleasantly surprised with what I have seen to-day.
 I didn't expect to find anything like the facilities that this studio possesses.
 I would say that Clnesound is just as good as anything we have to Hollywood."
+Filming was completed on 1 September.

+A half hour radio special promoting the film broadcast on 17 September.

+A patriotic song "It's Up To You It's Up to Me" was included in the film.

+The film opened in Tasmania in November 1939.

+Ants in His Pants

+According to Hall, the film was not an immediate success at the box office so he had it re-cut and re-released as Ants in His Pants, adding a new song to explain the title.
+This decision was announced mid November.